Redvers Buller: Second Boer War and sacking

 Buller was also popular as a military leader amongst the public in England, and he had a triumphal return from South Africa with many public celebrations, including those on 10 November 1900 when he went to Aldershot to resume his role as General Officer Commanding Aldershot District, later to be remembered as "a Buller day".
-He spent the following months giving lectures and speeches on the war, was promoted to a Knight Grand Cross of the Order of St Michael and St George (GCMG) in Nov 1900, and received the Honorary Freedom of the Borough of Plymouth in April 1901.
+He spent the following months giving lectures and speeches on the war, was promoted to a Knight Grand Cross of the Order of St Michael and St George (GCMG) in November 1900, and received the Honorary Freedom of the Borough of Plymouth in April 1901.
 However, his reputation had been damaged by his early reverses in South Africa, especially within the Unionist government.
-When public disquiet emerged over the continuing guerrilla activities by the defeated Boers, the Minister for War, St. John Brodrick and Lord Roberts sought a scapegoat.
+When public disquiet emerged over the continuing guerrilla activities by the defeated Boers, the Secretary of State for War, St. John Brodrick, and Lord Roberts sought a scapegoat.
 The opportunity was provided by the numerous attacks in the newspapers on the performance of the British Army.
 The matter came to a head when a virulent piece written by The Times journalist Leo Amery was publicly answered by Buller in a speech on 10 October 1901.
 Brodrick and Roberts saw their opportunity to pounce and, summoning Buller to an interview on 17 October, Brodrick, with Roberts in support, demanded his resignation on the grounds of breaching military discipline.
 Buller refused and was summarily dismissed on half pay on 22 October.
 His request for a court martial was refused, as was his request to appeal to the King.